Coachbot-Swarm/submission_repo/README.md

 If using a later version of python, please make sure that any libraries used in the algorithm are available in the python version specified above.

 To begin coding, we recommend using an IDE (Integrated Development Environment).
-If the reader doesn't have a currently prefered IDE, we recommend Visual Studio Code (https://code.visualstudio.com/download) while is widely used and available for Windows, Mac, and Ubuntu.
+If the reader doesn't have a currently prefered IDE, we recommend Visual Studio Code (https://code.visualstudio.com/download) which is widely used and available for Windows, Mac, and Ubuntu.

 ### Github
 For our testbed, we currently use the popular system, Github, as a platform for users to submit their experiments to and receive results.
 To get started, make an account on https://github.com/ (a free account will be sufficient for our system).
 There are two popular ways to use Github on your local machine, which are explained below.